-Refurbishment of the Effluent Pump Station: This project involves major work at the Water Pollution Control Facility (WPCF).
+Refurbishment of the Effluent Pump Station: This project involves major work at the Water Pollution Control Facility ("WPCF").
 The WPCF collects, treats, disinfects and discharges the wastewaters of the Town of Groton.
 This project consists of renovation and renewal of the effluent pump station, flood resiliency modifications, and replacement of significant underground piping and valve infrastructure.
 Currently, the design and engineering effort is being conducted by consulting engineers.
-Construction is anticipated to occur in calendar year 2019.
+Construction started in August 2018 and was just completed in March 2020.

 School Projects, Groton 2020: To address the findings of an educational needs assessment, the School Facilities Initiatives Task Force, using the Middle School Educational Specification provided by the Board of Education, developed the Groton 2020 Plan.
 This plan includes construction of one middle school for grades six to eight, located adjacent to the Town's high school.
 The plan also includes the renovation of the two existing schools or construction of two new schools to serve as elementary schools.
 The Groton 2020 Plan addresses important diversity and consolidation issues, responds to declining enrollments, and provides the delivery of a cost effective educational program.
+The construction of a new middle school is underway.